 The sustainability of Gnetum africanum is now a growing concern.
 Harvesting remains heavily dependent on wild populations, with destructive practices, particularly vine uprooting, widely reported across the Congo Basin (Shackleton et al., 2015; Ndumbe et al., 2022).
 Evidence of declining availability, rising prices, and reduced harvest volumes points to mounting resource scarcity and livelihood risks (Ndumbe et al., 2022).
 Governance challenges, including weak enforcement, informal market structures, unclear permit systems, and multiple checkpoints, further exacerbate these pressures and distort value distribution along the chain (Ndoye & Awono, 2007; Ingram, 2014).

 The Eru value chain is also deeply gendered.
-Women dominate harvesting, processing, and trade, often accounting for over 80% of harvesters and more than 90% of traders, yet they tend to receive a disproportionately small share of the final value (Ndumbe et al., 2022).
-Persistent barriers such as limited access to finance, weak producer organizations, low formal education levels, poor infrastructure, and restricted bargaining power continue to constrain their economic empowerment, despite their central role in sustaining the sector.
+Hence, Ndumbe et al., (2022) observed that women dominate harvesting, processing, and trade, often accounting for over 80% of harvesters and more than 90% of traders, yet they tend to receive a disproportionately small share of the final value.
+Trotta et al., (2025) noted that persistent barriers such as limited access to finance, weak producer organizations, low formal education levels, poor infrastructure, and restricted bargaining power continue to constrain their economic empowerment, despite their central role in sustaining the sector.

 The Mungo Division of Cameroon’s Littoral Region is a key hub within the Gnetum africanum value chain, serving as an important zone for harvesting, aggregation, processing, and trade.
 While the Eru trade provides critical income opportunities for rural households in the area, it is increasingly constrained by forest degradation, resource depletion, weak governance, and inequitable benefit sharing, with harvesters, predominantly women, remaining the most economically vulnerable actors (Belcher et al, 2005; Ingram et al., 2021).

-A comprehensive baseline study conducted by (Ndumbe et al. 2009; Ingram et al., 2012) in the Southwest and Littoral regions, including the Mungo Division, provided valuable insights into trade routes, income distribution, and the dominance of forest-based sourcing at the time.
+A comprehensive baseline study conducted by Ndumbe et al. (2009) and Ingram et al., (2012) in the Southwest and Littoral regions, including the Mungo Division, provided valuable insights into trade routes, income distribution, and the dominance of forest-based sourcing at the time.
 More than sixteen years later, however, market expansion, demographic change, land-use dynamics, and evolving policy contexts have reshaped the sector.
 Yet, systematic comparative reassessments remain limited, leaving a critical evidence gap for informed decision-making.

 This study addresses that gap by conducting a comparative reassessment of the Gnetum africanum value chain in the Mungo Division.
 Specifically, it examines changes in resource availability, domestication efforts, and forest conditions; evaluates livelihood dependencies, gender roles, social organization, and awareness of sustainable harvesting practices; and analyzes profit margins, market dynamics, and the contribution of Eru to household incomes.
 By integrating environmental, social, and economic dimensions within the Sustainable Livelihoods Framework and value chain theory, the study aims to generate evidence to support sustainable resource management, equitable value-chain development, and responsive forestry policies.